Buying a Pet Grooming Business

 - Obtain the following documents for businesses in which you have a serious interest.

 Client Records.
 Does the business keep a client list with service histories?
-It is one of most important assets of the business.
+It is one of the most important assets of the business.
 Many grooming business owners easily throw around the size of their client base, like “I have 1,000 regular clients.”
 What is “regular?”
 There are no rules in the pet industry.
-Our opinion this.
-If pet owners don’t schedule grooming appointments at least 2 times a year, and you may want to up that to 4 times a year, we do not consider them as being valuable to the purchase of the business.
+Our opinion is this.
+If pet owners don’t schedule grooming appointments at least two times a year, and you may want to up that to 4 times a year, we do not consider them as being valuable to the purchase of the business.

 - Bank Accounts.
 A list of all business accounts.

 - Asset List.
-Asset list of all real estate, equipment, tools and supplies including intangible assets like trademarks and licenses.
+Asset list of all real estate, equipment, tools, and supplies, including intangible assets like trademarks and licenses.

-- Real and Personal Property: Documents such as mortgages, deeds, leases, appraisals, loans and insurance policies.
+- Real and Personal Property: Documents such as mortgages, deeds, leases, appraisals, loans, and insurance policies.

-- Advertising and Promotions: Obtain copies of past and present advertising, brochures and Resources Directory ads.
+- Advertising and Promotions: Obtain copies of past and present advertising, brochures, and Resources Directory ads.

 - Inventory Receipts.
 If you are purchasing inventory, check a list of inventory and examine ALL inventory to ensure it is still worthy of selling based on condition or product dating.

 - Employee Records.
-When you are going to employ existing employees you need their personnel files including any benefits information, payroll records etc.
+When you are going to employ existing employees, you need their personnel files, including any benefits information, payroll records, etc.

 What should you pay for a business?
-Good question and let’s consider that important step next.
+Good question, and let’s consider that important step next.